squeaky-pl/pystacia/doc/source/image.rst

 Each of types mentioned above also has its :term:`matte` counterpart i.e. one that is accompanied by alpha channel.
 These have additional ``_matte`` suffix.

-You can read and set types with :attr:`tinyimg.Image.type` property.
+You can read and set types with :attr:`pystacia.Image.type` property.
 Setting a type which loses color information relative to original results in automatic :term:`dithering`:

 >>> image.type
-tinyimg.lazyenum.enum('type').truecolor
+pystacia.lazyenum.enum('type').truecolor

 >>> image.type = types.palette